deusprogrammer/zelda2-randomizer-react/NOTES.md

     DEY - Decrement y register by 1

 ## Playing with 6502 ASM
     ; Perform a summation of 0 - 10 (non inclusive)
         LDA #$00        ; Reset the accumulator to 0
         LDX #$00        ; Reset the X index to 0
-A   STX $D010       ; Store X into memory location 0xD010
-    ADC $D010       ; Add the data at memory location to the accumulator INX             ; Increment X
+    A   STX $D010       ; Store X into memory location 0xD010 ADC $D010       ; Add the data at memory location to the accumulator INX             ; Increment X
         CPX #$0A        ; Compare X and 0x0A
         BMI A           ; If X < 0x0A, go back to point A

-; Shift bits until the 1 falls off the left end
-    LDA #$01        ; Load the accumulator with 0x1
-A   ASL             ; Shift the bit left
+    ; Shift bits until the 1 falls off the left end LDA #$01        ; Load the accumulator with 0x1 A   ASL             ; Shift the bit left
         INX             ; Increment X
         BCC A           ; If carry bit is not set, continue

+## Notes for issue with missing exit numbers

+    ; Loading probably looks something like this
+        STX #$00        ; Initialize X to 0
+    A   LDA $XXXX,X     ; Load a byte from $AAAA + X STA $YYYY,Y     ; Store a byte to $BBBB + X INX             ; Increment X
+        CPX #$C         ; Check to see if $C bytes have been read BEQ A           ; If not complete, jump back to A